JoseMachado-CE/BlasT/README.md

   * #050505 - Black color for a few parts of the website
   * #FD1D1D - Redfor instagram icon hover
   * #4267B2 - Blue for facebook icon hover
   * #1DA1F2 - Blue for twitter icon hover
+  * #485461 - Grey used for navbar and footer

 #### Structure
   * I have used the [Bootstrap](https://getbootstrap.com/) structure to give form to this website.